Azure/azure-sdk-for-python/sdk/keyvault/azure-security-keyvault/README.md

 ## Troubleshooting
 ### General
-he Key Vault APIs generate exceptions that can fall into one of the azure-core defined exceptions.
-For more detailed infromation about exceptions and how to deal with them, see [Azure Core exceptions](TODO).
+Key Vault clients raise exceptions defined in azure-core.
+For more detailed infromation about exceptions and how to deal with them,see [Azure Core exceptions](TODO).

 ### Logging[TODO]
 This SDK uses Python standard logging library.
 You can configure logging print out debugging information to the stdout or anywhere you want.